 The emperor of China during the Yuan dynasty wanted to have his picture painted.
 “I’m not satisfied with my portraits done thus far,” he said to a large gathering of artists.
 “Paint me a picture with the minutest detail, my spitting image.”

-He requested the king that he be given a separate room where he could construct his most accurate image from his memory.
+He requested that the king give him a separate room where he could construct his most accurate image from his memory.

 “Kill me if I fail to portray every detail,” he declared.
 “But, no one will see my painting till I finish.
 This is my only condition.”

 His request was granted and three of his disciples joined in to help him.
 The four of them would enter the room, stay there for the entire day and come out only in the evening.
 At times sounds of scraping etc. could be heard.
-Unlike other painters hands’, theirs were never smeared in color.
+Unlike the other painter’s hands, theirs were never smeared in color.
 Dusty at times, but never smudged.
 No one knew how exactly they were painting.

 At the end of one month when the emperor was still not happy with any of the portraits by other artists, the Taoist master announced that his painting was complete.
 It was done on a wall, he added.